 The Tunisia flight seems to be popular with the Italians by the look of the passports.
 Lots of tired, squalling kids, and they all appear to be waiting for the Toronto flight.
 I observe two common types of passengers for Toronto: Indians with kids returning home (after already spending many hours in the air), and older Italians obviously going to visit their family in Toronto.
 We board Alitalia AZ652, a Boeing 767-33A (ER) about 20 minutes late, then once we are aboard, another 30 minute delay is announced due to ATC traffic congestion.

-I take some nice photographs of Lago Maggiore and the Italian Alps, where we stayed in Beligerate last night, just north of Milan.
+I take some nice photographs of Lago Maggiore and the Italian Alps, where my eclipse tour group stayed in Beligerate on our last night (just north of Milan).
 We are flying over Guernsey and the south coast of Wales while having dinner.
 I also spot several large ships in the Atlantic shipping lane off the coast of England.
 Flying over Newfoundland reveals endless frozen lakes and not a tree in sight.
 I think the Italian woman sitting beside me was impressed, and perhaps a little worried about finding the same thing in Toronto!
 Unfortunately she doesn’t speak English, so I can’t reassure her about Toronto’s milder climate.

 I’ve noticed as we fly over the Atlantic that aircraft in the traffic lanes fly very close to each other – at times I could almost make out the aircraft markings.
 One of the female Alitalia cabin crew sees my digital SLR, and tells me I can’t use it in flight.
 This doesn’t make any sense – it’s normal to prohibit use of electronic devices during takeoff and landing, but not during flight.
 Alitalia’s own announcement states this, but I wasn’t going to argue the point with her so I put my camera away.
 Despite this warning, I took some great aerial shots all the way from Athens through to the St. Lawrence!